12 Quieter Jersey Shore Beaches to Visit

 Brigantine Beach | 1417 West Brigantine Avenue, Brigantine

-Just north of the hustle and bustle of Atlantic City in Brigantine is a nice quiet beach that even has a stretch where drivers can take their cars on the sand with a permit.
+Just north of the hustle and bustle of Atlantic City, in Brigantine, is a nice quiet beach that even has a stretch where drivers can take their cars on the sand with a permit.
 Visitors appreciate Brigantine Beach for its quiet and quaint vibes.
 There is a section with lifeguards, which tends to get a bit busier since it is safer to swim with these trained professionals looking out.

 Diamond Beach | 9701 Atlantic Avenue, Diamond Beach